The complete guide to connect Zendesk to WhatsApp, Facebook, and Instagram

 How the native connection works

 You kick things off in your Zendesk Admin Center by adding a new channel.
-To get WhatsApp, Instagram, and Facebook Messenger working, you’ll need to authenticate your accounts through Facebook Business Manager.
-This isn't just a quick login.
-It means having a verified business account and, for WhatsApp, an approved WhatsApp Business API (WABA) account, which can sometimes take a while to get sorted.
+To get WhatsApp, Instagram, and Facebook Messenger working, you’ll authenticate your accounts through Facebook Business Manager.
+This is a detailed process designed to ensure business verification and security.
+For WhatsApp, this includes setting up an approved WhatsApp Business API (WABA) account, which ensures you are using the platform's official, enterprise-grade capabilities.

 The cost of native tools